 The Drakenstein Municipality had drilled two boreholes in Wellington, four boreholes at wastewater treatment works (WWTW) in Paarl, and four boreholes at Parys Sport in Paarl as of March 2023.
-The total yield from these expanded wellfields is expected to reach 0.63 Mm3/a by 2030 (iX Engineers, pers. com 2023; see Table 3-5).
+The total yield from these expanded wellfields is expected to reach 0.63 Mm3/a by 2030 (iX Engineers, pers. com 2023).